vanakenm/drafts/object_equality_in_ruby.md

 Every object oriented programming language provide a set of methods to test objects equivalence.
 Ruby is no different and propose a whopping four methods to test equality between objects.
-Let's quickly dig into each one of them.
+Let's quickly dig into each of them.

 ### `equal?` or how to test object identity

-This method is inherited from [Object](https://ruby-doc.org/core-2.4.1/Object.html#method-i-eql-3F) and test object identity (both object have the same object_id hence point to the same memory address).
+This method is inherited from [Object](https://ruby-doc.org/core-2.4.1/Object.html#method-i-eql-3F) and test object identity (both objects have the same object_id hence point to the same memory address).

 ```ruby
 class MovieCharacter